mitre/fieldmanual/sphinx-docs/How-to-Build-Agents.md

 ```
 C:\Users\Public\s4ndc4t.exe -server http://192.168.0.1:8888 -originLinkID cd63fdbb-0f3a-49ea-b4eb-306a3ff40f81
 ```
-The 54ndc47 agent stores the value of this global variable in its profile, which is then returned to the CALDERA server upon first check-in as a key\value pair `origin_link_id : cd63fdbb-0f3a-49ea-b4eb-306a3ff40f81` in the JSON dictionary.
+The Sandcat agent stores the value of this global variable in its profile, which is then returned to the CALDERA server upon first check-in as a key\value pair `origin_link_id : cd63fdbb-0f3a-49ea-b4eb-306a3ff40f81` in the JSON dictionary.
 The CALDERA server will automatically store this pair when creating the Agent object and use it when generating the Attack Path graph in the Debrief plugin.